JuliaDiff/ChainRulesCore.jl/notes.md

 Assume that structural tangents are a valid representation of a tangent of any non-primitive composite type, convenience for rule-writing aside.

-More generally, assume that if Zygote / Diffractor successfully run on a given function under the above assumptions, they give the answer desired (the "correct" answer).
-Consequently, the core goals of the proposed recipe are to make it possible to both
+More generally, assume that if an AD successfully runs on a given function under the above assumptions, they give the answer desired (the "correct" answer).
+Consequently, the core goals of the proposed recipe are to make it
-1. never write a rule which prevents Zygote / Diffractor from differentiating a programme that they already know how to differentiate,
+1. easy to never write a rule which prevents an AD from differentiating a programme that they already know how to differentiate,
 2. make it easy to write rules using intuitive representations of tangents.